ask0ldd/P3-SpringV2/README.md

     http://127.0.0.1:3001/swagger-ui/index.html

-Don't forget to register and paste the returned JWT to if you want to access the protected resources.
+Don't forget to register and use the returned JWT to authenticate yourself.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>